2024 Tennessee Senate election: District 20

 The 20th senate district is based in Davidson County, and encompasses many of Nashville's wealthy inner suburbs, including Forest Hills, Belle Meade, and parts of Oak Hill and Goodlettsville.
 The district had been represented by Democrat Heidi Campbell.

+During the 2022 redistricting cycle, Tennessee’s Republican controlled Legislature enacted new state legislative maps that affected Senate District 20.
+As part of the reconfiguration of Davidson County, District 20 was adjusted to allow District 17 to extend into Davidson and take in areas such as the Nashville International Airport.
+This adjustment added more Democratic friendly precincts to District 20.
+Civil rights groups criticized the overall changes as diluting minority voting strength, while courts later dismissed the related legal challenge.